lumina-gov/laws/in_force/constitution/government.md

 The citizens of Lumina, having democratically resolved to join together into a mutual pact of defense and protection through the Government of Lumina ("Government") in order to protect human rights, maintain defense and security, and protect the democratic and social systems, do hereby create the Government of Lumina and authorize this document as its foundational law.

 ### Section 2: Purpose
-The purpose of this constitution is to:
+The purpose of this act is to:

 1. Establish the existence of the Government, which shall act as the government for the City and Special Economic Zone of Lumina.
 2. Outline the structure, function, and powers of the government.